ayham-1/pcreporter/README.md

 ### Setup Tip: Using SystemD User Services
 To run the bot as a user service, copy the file `pcreporter.service` form this repository to `~/.config/systemd/user/pcreporter.service` and enable it with `systemctl --user enable --now pcreporter.service`.

-If using the AUR package, the service file will be installed to the correct location.

 ## Maintainers: